hsajjad/Interpretability-Tutorial-NAACL2021/README.md

 This repository contains material related to the tutorial presented on June 6th, 2021 at NAACL.
 The presenters were Hassan Sajjad, Narine Kokhlikyan, Fahim Dalvi and Nadir Durrani.

 ## Slides
-The PDF version of the slides are available here: [link](https://github.com/hsajjad/Interpretability-Tutorial-NAACL2021/blob/main/Interpretation_Tutorial_NAACL_2021.pdf)
+The PDF version of the slides are available [here](https://github.com/hsajjad/Interpretability-Tutorial-NAACL2021/blob/main/Interpretation_Tutorial_NAACL_2021.pdf).

 ## Video
-We will update the video soon.
+The video recording of the tutorial can be seen [here](https://youtu.be/ayhBHZYjeqs).

 ## Abstract
 Deep neural networks have constantly pushed the state-of-the-art performance in natural language processing and are considered as the de-facto modeling approach in solving complex NLP tasks such as machine translation, summarization and question-answering.
 Despite the proven efficacy of deep neural networks at-large, their opaqueness is a major cause of concern.